josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🗣️_when_did_the_way_we_talk_change.md

 ## 🧭 Overview

 The way we talk did not change in a single moment — it drifted, reshaped by the architectures of technology, governance, and fear.
-Every decade since the mid‑2000s has rewired not just what we say, but what speech is *for*.
+Every decade since the mid-2000s has rewired not just what we say, but what speech is *for*.
 Once it was communication.
 Now it is visibility management.

 ---

-## 1. The Mid‑2000s — From Forum to Feed
+## 1. The Mid-2000s — From Forum to Feed

 Language moved from *conversation as thread* to *conversation as feed*.
 On message boards, words had context, history, and continuity.
-By 2008‑2012, social media replaced structure with velocity: every sentence became a micro‑broadcast.
+By 2008-2012, social media replaced structure with velocity: every sentence became a micro-broadcast.
 The result was **algorithmic tone drift** — shorter, louder, more performative.
 Speech evolved to serve the feed, not the interlocutor.